wolfram-carbide/abhirathsharma.com/src/content/posts/chai-intelligence.md

 ![Slide3](/images/posts/Slide3.png)

 This clearly shows what we somehow already know - these models are fully capable of behaving like idiots.
 Even folks like Andrej Karpathy and Shane Legg acknowledge these gaps.
 While LLMs can solve math olympiad problems and score well on benchmarks, they lack the true intelligence we need from them.
 They're like a student who scores really high on IQ tests but fails to succeed in the real world.
-In fact, the quest for a high benchmark score makes models hallucinate more.
+In fact, the quest for a high benchmark score makes models hallucinate more*.

 ![Benchmarks](/images/posts/benchmarks.png)